gabriel/YOCView/README.md

 # Usage

-Instead of making a UIViewController with a UIView, you can create just a view and subclass YOCView (skipping the UIViewController step).
+Instead of making a UIViewController subclass and a UIView subclass, you can create just a YOCView subclass.

 ```objc
 #import <YOCView/YOCView.h>